Master of Arts

-The professional track, designed for students seeking professional journalism careers, is intended for three types of students.
-The first type is the student with an undergraduate journalism degree and/or professional journalism experience who is already familiar with journalistic techniques and can broaden and advance his or her job qualifications through master’s level study.
+The professional track, designed for students seeking professional journalism careers, is intended for multiple constituencies of students.
+The first type is students with an undergraduate journalism degree and/or professional journalism experience who are already familiar with journalistic techniques and can broaden and advance their job qualifications through master’s level study.
 The second type of student has little experience in journalism but seeks professional training to supplement an undergraduate degree in another field, such as liberal arts, engineering, or political science.
 The third type of student has journalism experience outside the United States and seeks to develop an understanding of the purpose, principles, and process of American journalism.
-The track requires thirty-six semester hours of coursework, including a master’s report.
+The track requires 30 semester hours of coursework.

 The Doctor of Philosophy degree, which is a research degree in journalism, emphasizes an interdisciplinary approach.
 Working with the faculty and the graduate adviser, each student develops an individual Program of Work centered around four areas of concentration.
 All students must select research and theory as two of the areas of concentration.
 Each area is supported by a variety of courses that focus on concepts, models, and theories, or on research approaches and methodologies.

 Graduate Studies Committee

 The following faculty members served on the Graduate Studies Committee in the spring 2019 semester.

 Dennis C Darling

 Kathleen Oveta McElroy